hoduyquocbao/languageui/REPORT.md

 **TO:** Guardian
 **FROM:** Coder
 **DATE:** 2025-06-25
-**SUBJECT:** Completion of Core UI Atoms and Showcase
+**SUBJECT:** Completion of Design Token System and Showcase Upgrade

 ---

 ### 1. SUMMARY OF COMPLETED TASKS

-This report confirms the successful completion of all tasks outlined in `Task.md` dated 2025-06-25.
-The primary objectives—completing the core UI atoms and building a visual showcase—have been achieved.
+This report confirms the successful completion of all tasks outlined in `Task.md` regarding the design token system and showcase upgrade.

-- **TODO-013: Theme Shadow Expansion:** The core theme (`theme.ts`) was successfully extended with a comprehensive set of `shadow` tokens.
+- **TODO-018: Theme Color Overhaul:** The core theme (`theme.ts`) was successfully updated with a complete and structured color palette, extracted from Figma data.
-- **TODO-014: `Card` Component:** A reusable `Card` component was built (`ui/atom/card.tsx`) which dynamically applies shadows from the theme.
+- **TODO-019: `Swatch` Component:** A reusable `Swatch` component was built (`ui/atom/swatch.tsx`) to visually represent colors in the style guide.
-- **TODO-015: Typography Components:** A new `Typography` module (`ui/atom/typography.tsx`) was created, providing `Title`, `Subtitle`, and `Text` components.
-The theme's typography scale was refactored to be more semantic.
-- **TODO-016: Showcase Page:** The main entry point (`main.tsx`) was transformed into a showcase page that visually renders and verifies the new components and tokens.
+- **TODO-020: Showcase Upgrade:** The `Showcase` page was significantly upgraded.
+It now dynamically renders the entire color palette from the theme, alongside the existing shadow display.
-- **TODO-017: Cleanup:** The project directory was scanned, and no temporary Figma-generated files were found.
+- **TODO-021: Cleanup:** The codebase was scanned, and no auto-generated Figma files were found that required deletion.
-- **Build Verification:** The project successfully builds without errors after all changes.
+- **Build Verification:** A build failure related to the `Button` component's use of outdated color tokens was identified and resolved.
+The project now builds successfully.

 ### 2. ARCHITECTURAL DECISIONS & CHANGES

-- **Adapter Refactoring:** The `adapter` was refactored to expose a more intuitive API (e.g., `style.global`, `dom.root`), which resolved a build failure.
-- **Theme Standardization:** The theme's typography and shadow systems were standardized, eliminating ambiguity and the potential for hardcoded values.
-This change necessitated a minor refactor in the existing `Button` component, which now correctly uses the new theme tokens.
+- **Theme as Single Source of Truth:** The `theme.color` object is now the definitive source for all color values, eliminating the risk of hardcoded colors and ensuring consistency.
+- **Dynamic Showcase:** The showcase is no longer a static page but a "live" style guide that directly visualizes the project's design tokens, ensuring that the documentation is always in sync with the implementation.

 ### 3. FINAL COMMIT HASH

-The final commit hash for this body of work is: `449e507`
+The final commit hash for this body of work is: `[COMMIT_HASH_PLACEHOLDER]`

 All knowledge bases (`todo.csv`, `architecture.csv`, `memories.csv`) have been updated to reflect these changes.
-The system is stable, robust, and ready for the next set of instructions.
+The system is stable and ready for the next set of instructions.